NVivo coding tips and tricks

 Be selective about how much data you code

 Another area where the ‘less is more’ principle applies is in relation to the amount of text to select when coding.
 Many researchers intuitively want to include surrounding contextual data.
 Unfortunately, this can create problems later on as you end up with lots of extra reading around the primary content.
 It also makes it difficult to discern patterns in the data.
 We recommend that you code only the data that specifically relates to the node that you are coding to.
 And, remember that NVivo allows you to easily view contextual information if needed.
 Simply right-click over coded text and select either Open Referenced File, Coding Context, or Spread Coding.

 I know that I like to keep track of my coding as I go, just to make sure the information has been coded to the right node.
 There are a few ways to do this - my preference is to use the ‘Coding Density Bar’ (you can select this from 'Coding Stripes').
 This appears as a stripe down the right-hand side of your document, and if you ‘hover’ your mouse over the stripe it will list all the nodes that relate to that section of data.
 As this is updated as you code, you’re able to keep an eye on which node(s) the data has been coded to.

 Allow sufficient time for coding

-There’s only room to share some of our coding advice in this blog, so if you’d like to extend your learning in this area, consider attending our online course Become an NVivo Coding Ninja.
+There’s only room to share some of our coding advice in this blog, so if you’d like to extend your learning in this area, consider attending our upcoming virtual event Research Accelerator 2021.
 We’ve got a lot more tips to share!
-Alternatively, our NVivo Core Skills course is suitable for those new to the software who are looking for an introduction to the coding process, and is offered both face-to-face and online.
-Hope to see you there!